AlibabaCloudDocs/hbr/intl.en-US/Pricing/Purchase resource plans.md

 |x|x|✓ Purchase clients based on the number of SQL servers to back up. |
 |Local VMware VM backup|✓ We recommend that you purchase a storage resource plan with a capacity at least 80% of the total disk size of the VMware VMs to back up and upgrade the plan based on further requirements.

-|x|✓ Purchase clients based on the total disk size of VMware VMs to back up.
+|x|✓Purchase clients based on the total disk size of VMware VMs to back up.

 |x|
 |ECS file backup|✓ You can use [Backup Storage Calculator](https://g.alicdn.com/aliyun/brs/2.7.1/calc.html) to estimate the required backup storage.